isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-sprayer-for-walls-and-ceilings/index.md

 * Well, here is our suggested list of the top seven paint [sprayers](https://pestpolicy.com/best-paint-sprayer-for-ceiling/)that you may include on your shopping list. > See Also: > [Airless Paint [Sprayer](https://pestpolicy.com/best-paint-sprayer-for-doors/)for Cabinets](https://pestpolicy.com/best-airless-paint-sprayer-for-cabinets/)

-## 7 Best Paint Sprayer for Walls and Ceilings 2025
+## 7 Best Paint Sprayer for Walls and Ceilings in 2026

 ###  [1.
 Titan ControlMax 1700 Pro 580006](https://www.amazon.com/dp/B06X3YNP1N/?tag=p-policy-20)